KB Barcomb

 - Available for virtual events

-Sub-specialties are African American personnel of WWI and WW2; WW2 Army Air Forces (aka Air Corps) personnel; and WWI Army unit records.
-She also has a working familiarity with WWI- and WW2-era Federal Agencies and their records.
+Sub-specialties within the WWI and WW2 eras are African American personnel, women in US military service, and WW2 US Army Air Forces (aka Air Corps) personnel.
+She also has a working familiarity with WWI and WW2 Federal Agencies and their records.

 KB takes clients, by exception.